sled-group/world-to-words/README.md

 ### Pre-training
 If you are interested in training the model yourself, please follow the instructions in [Pre-training Instructions](scripts/pretrain/README.md).

-### Pre-training Trajectory
+### Model Release

-To encourage research in developmental machine language acquisition, we will release the training trajectory of our model through [HuggingFace Space](https://huggingface.co/spaces/sled-umich/OctoBERT-Trajectories), which include a sequence of checkpoints over time during the pre-training process.
+To encourage research in developmental machine language acquisition, we release the training trajectory of our model through [HuggingFace Space](https://huggingface.co/spaces/sled-umich/OctoBERT-Trajectories), which include a sequence of checkpoints over time during the pre-training process.

+We will also release a fully developed model through [HuggingFace Space](https://huggingface.co/spaces/sled-umich/OctoBERT), which is pretrained upon the complete grounding dataset of [MDETR](https://github.com/ashkamath/mdetr/blob/main/.github/pretrain.md).
+Current demo holds a placeholder model.
+Stay tuned :-)

 ### Evaluation